 Ted Johnson wanted to create a national series that was open to anyone who was keen to race, there were few rules, apart from some common sense safety rules.
 It was themed as “Run What Ya Brung”.

-Steve Kinser was crowned the first champion of the series, he has gone on to dominate the series and win 20 championships.
+Steve Kinser was crowned the first World of Outlaws champion, he has since gone on to dominate the series and win 20 championships.

 In 1984 Ted Johnson announced that the World of Outlaws would only compete in winged sprint events.
 While the purists of the sport weren't happy with the decision, the wings created increased marketing opportunities for the teams and improved safety by absorbing some of the impact during rollovers.